 Seagram Ltd. and Bronfman Family

 The Seagram Company records and Bronfman family papers tell the story of one of North America's most successful businesses and entrepreneurial families.
-We invite scholars' attention to these archives, and to our grants that support research in Hagley's collections.
+We invite scholars' attention to these archives and our grants supporting research in Hagley's collections.

 DOMESTIC AND INTERNATIONAL OPERATIONS